druid-io/druid-io.github.io/docs/latest/development/extensions-core/mysql.md

   -- create a druid database, make sure to use utf8mb4 as encoding CREATE DATABASE druid DEFAULT CHARACTER SET utf8mb4;

+  -- create a druid user
+  CREATE USER 'druid'@'localhost' IDENTIFIED BY 'diurd';

-  -- create a druid user, and grant it all permission on the database we just created GRANT ALL ON druid.* TO 'druid'@'localhost' IDENTIFIED BY 'diurd';
+  -- grant the user all the permissions on the database we just created GRANT ALL PRIVILEGES ON druid.* TO 'druid'@'localhost';
   ```

 3. Configure your Druid metadata storage extension: